Seffixit/YM-Portfolio/README.md

 ## Fun Facts
 - In 8th grade, I built a **book vending machine**.
-- I love turning real-world ideas into working code.
+- I love when my code meets the source
+Birth of a Creation =)

 ## Links
 - [Landing Page](https://my-repository-jet-five.vercel.app/)